 Start by identifying what is wrong and work to fix it!
 Is it the person, the position, the movement, the moment, the intention, the whole thing?
 Once the problem is identified, speak up, either physically or verbally, communicate your discomfort and propose a solution.

 Start by identifying what is missing and ask for it (see the 2nd point)!

-Ask yourself as often as you can about how you feel and make sure the answer is always "Fantastic! ".
+Ask yourself as often as possible about how you feel and make sure the answer is always “Wonderful!”.

 - – What kind of cuddle?